vasandr13/cv/README.md

 # cv
-This is my CV or Resume in .doc and .md format.
+This is my CV or Resume in .doc and .md formats.